Omolara5861/angular-http-app/README.md

 **Note:** *The API used for this project does not support fetching a specific user hence when you click to view a users' details, a new user would be generated on the fly*

+## Technical Details / Technologies
+This project was built with VS Code using Angular version 15 and makes use of the following libraries and packages:

++ Random User Generator for the API endpoint
++ Bootstrap 5 for styling and layout
++ Leaflet for displaying users' location on a map
++ RxJs for handling HTTP requests and responses